JavaScript is disabled

 Bridgette is a custom furniture maker.
 She receives an order for a bespoke dining table and cabinet sets, which requires a purchase of $7,000 worth of wood and other materials to complete.
 She claims these purchases as a tax deduction when lodging her taxes, as they meet the ATO's requirements for a valid claim (cost of goods sold).

-Bridgette makes $75,000 a year selling her furniture, excluding GST, which is income before expenses.
+Bridgette makes $75,000 a year selling her furniture before expenses, (excluding GST).
 By claiming the cost of materials as a tax deduction, she reduces her taxable income from $75,000 to $68,000.

-💡If you’re GST registered, claiming GST expenses happens separately from claiming tax deductions.
+💡 If you’re GST registered, claiming GST on expenses happens separately from claiming the expenses themselves.
 For more information, check out our guide to GST.

 Who can claim tax deductions?